loopwerk/loopwerk.io/content/articles/2025-07-18-django-i18n-date-formats.md

 ]
 ```

-Only after adding `LocaleMiddleware` will the admin honor your browser's language preference.
+Only after adding `LocaleMiddleware` will the Admin honor your browser's language preference.
 This feels weird to me.
 Why enable `USE_I18N` by default, which has a small performance cost, if it doesn't do anything without manual intervention?

 It’s also very strange to me that there isn’t a language drop-down in the Admin, where users can choose from the available languages (as defined by the `LANGUAGES` setting).
 That seems like such an obvious improvement to the Admin, in the same way that there really should be a timezone dropdown as well, to render dates and times in your local timezone.